BRASSERIE

 Glyn Sommerville – Head Chef

-Our head chef Glyn is Swanston Brasserie’s best kept secret!
-Glyn has an excellent career pedigree, previously working with teams at Valvona & Crolla’s Vin Cafe on Multree’s Walk, Fishers on the Shore, the famous Witchery and the stunning Prestonfield House.
-With over 30 years of experience, Glyn creates seasonal menus to suit Swanston Brasserie’s visitors and now enjoys working in the family environment, as a father himself.
-Glyn’s forte is preparing fish and his use of locally sourced freshly prepared produce is the driving force behind Swanston Brasserie’s excellent dishes and desserts.
+Our head chef Glyn is the Brasserie's best kept secret!
+Glyn has an excellent career pedigree, previously working with teams at Valvona & Crolla's Vin Cafe on Multree's Walk, Fishers on the Shore, the famous Witchery and the stunning Prestonfield House.
+With over 30 years of experience, Glyn creates seasonal menus to suit the Brasserie's visitors and now enjoys working in the family environment, as a father himself.
+Glyn's forte is preparing fish and his use of locally sourced freshly prepared produce is the driving force behind the Brasserie's excellent dishes.

 WEDDINGS AND EVENTS

-If your dream is to have your wedding in countryside surroundings, or with a farm theme, then Swanston might just be the venue for you.
-Take a look at our wedding brochure and perhaps we can help start your Happily Ever After…
+If your dream is to have your wedding in countryside surroundings, then Swanston might just be the venue for you.
+Perhaps we can help start your Happily Ever After…

-If you wish to have a Civil marriage at Swanston Farm or Swanston Brasserie, take a look at the legal requirements for marriage here.
+If you wish to have a Civil marriage at our Brasserie, take a look at the legal requirements for marriage here.

 When planning your marriage in Scotland, your starting point should be the National Records of Scotland website where you can read and download information and forms that you need to get the ball rolling.